 A Savings Incentive Match Plan for Employees (SIMPLE) IRA is another type of employer plan.
 With a SIMPLE IRA, the employer matches up to 3% of compensation or 2% non elective and the contribution also grows tax deferred.
-The contribution limits for 2020 for a SIMPLE IRA is $13,500 and also allows for a $3,000 “catch-up” for those over the age of 50.
+The contribution limits for 2021 for a SIMPLE IRA is $13,500 and also allows for a $3,000 “catch-up” for those over the age of 50.
+For 2022, the limit is $14,000 with a $3,000 catch up.
 SIMPLE IRA distributions follow the same distribution rules as Traditional IRAs, with one significant difference.
 Early withdrawals generally are subject to a 10% additional tax if taken before age 59 1/2.
 However, the additional tax is increased to 25% if funds are withdrawn within 2 years of beginning participation in the plan.
 Distributions are taxed as ordinary income for the tax year of the distribution.

 Check out this blog on Understanding Self-Directed Employer Plans and Which One is Right For My Business

 Open your SIMPLE IRA today!

 - Open Deadline: October 1st of current year